InakiRaba91/InakiRaba91.github.io/content/posts/projective_geometry/building_training_pipeline.md

 <figure class="figure" style="text-align: center;">
   <img src="/building_training_pipeline/training_pipeline.svg" alt="Continuous Training Diagram" width="100%" style="display: block; margin: auto;">
   <figcaption class="caption" style="font-weight: normal; max-width: 80%; margin: auto;">Diagram for the Continuous Training System we will be exploring in this article.
-It depicts the different components it is comprised of, and the tasks they carry out.</figcaption>
+It highlights the different steps that make up the training pipeline.</figcaption>
 </figure>

 Lets us now focus on the two key components that carry out the core functionality of the pipeline: